Virpi Butt: Murder of Kari Anttonen and cannibalism

-Killing and dismemberment of Arto Malinen
+Murder and dismemberment of Arto Malinen

-On Midsummer's Eve of 2003, Janne Hyvönen stayed to take care of Butt's three-year-old child while she was getting alcoholic beverages for Midsummer.
-On her way, Butt had run into Arto Malinen.
-They had been drinking at a bar until the it closed and took a taxi to Malinen's apartment.
-The next day, Malinen and Butt continued drinking at a bar.
-However, they were thrown out of it.
-They tried to sell drugs on the street, and Butt suggested moving to Pirkkala to Malinen's place, which they did.
-A young man who came to buy drugs lost his temper when there were no promised drugs at Malinen's apartment, and a dispute arose.
+On Midsummer's Eve of 2003, Janne Hyvönen stayed to take care of Butt's three-year-old child while she was getting alcoholic beverages to celebrate Midsummer.
+On her way, Butt ran into Arto Malinen, a 26-year-old man who was likewise celebrating.
+They drank at a bar until closing time and took a taxi to Malinen's apartment in Pirkkala.
+The next day, Malinen and Butt continued drinking at a bar until they were forced to leave because it turned out that Butt had been banned from the establishment.
+On the street, they were joined by a young man who wanted to buy drugs, and Butt suggested moving to Malinen's apartment.
+The young man lost his temper when there were no promised drugs at Malinen's apartment, and a dispute arose, during which Malinen asked both Butt and the man to leave.
 The argument ended with Butt stabbing Malinen ten times in the back with a kitchen knife.
 Butt called Hyvönen, and they dismembered Malinen's body and robbed the victim.
-A woman who was in the party told the court that Butt had threatened to kill her as well, which Butt denied.

-Butt told the court that she first stripped Malinen naked.
-After this, they sawed off Malinen's head.
-They say that they put his organs in a bag, in the toilet and a bucket.
+Butt later told in court that she had first stripped Malinen naked and then sawed his head off.
+The victim's organs were then disposed into a bag, a bucket and the toilet.
 As a justification for this, she said that she wanted to prevent the internal organs from smelling.
-Hyvönen had cut off the victim's fingertips, fearing that the victim would be identified by fingerprints.
-The perpetrators tried to run over Malinen's head in the yard with a car, but the attempt failed, because the head always slipped to the side.
+Hyvönen had cut off the victim's fingertips to prevent identification.
+The perpetrators then tried to run over Malinen's head in the yard with a car, but the attempt failed, because the head always slipped to the side.

+A woman who had accompanied the party to the apartment told the court that Butt had threatened to kill her as well, which Butt denied.
+The woman informed the police, which led to the arrest of Butt and Hyvönen.

 Criminal investigation and trial

 At first, the emergency center did not believe that a dismemberment had occurred and dismissed the first call as a joke.

-After the investigation began, Anttonen's body was searched for in Nokia's Koukkujärvi landfill, but it was not found.
+After the investigation began, Anttonen's body was searched for in Nokia's Koukkujärvi landfill, but was not found.
 Malinen's body was found in Nokia.

-Hyvönen came to the trial for a couple of days wearing the clothes of the murdered victim.
-The perpetrators requested and were granted access to mental state examinations.
-In the studies, it was found that both were mentally fully capable.
-The court ordered Hyvönen and Butt to pay over 100,000 euros in compensation to the families of the victims.
+Hyvönen came to the trial wearing the clothes of the murdered victim.
+The perpetrators requested and were granted access to mental state examinations, where they were found fully mentally capable.
+Butt claimed that the anabolic steroids she had taken during the 1990s had affected her hormonal balance, thus resulting in violent behavior.
+She asked for a reduced sentence, which the court denied.
+The court ordered Hyvönen and Butt to pay over 100,000 euros in compensation to the families of the victims, and both were sentenced to life in prison.